f-bn/unattended-configs/README.md

 * Boot without an installation template
 * Boot with `/autoinstall/**/**` template depending on the selected ISO

-If the boot option with installation template is choosen, the installation will be launched in a full automatted manner !
+If the boot option with installation template is chosen, the installation will be launched in a full automatted manner !

 **WSL2**